Jamesun875/Project5/README.md

 .

-**Store
-*Store class
+## Store.java
-The store class will read store files listing calender files names.
-By reading those file names and put them into calender class, the store class can read all calender files in its own file.
-The store class also manages all calenders under its file.
-The seller will be able to create, modify, or delete any calender files managed by it.
+- Reads store files listing calender files names, then stores them into Calender.java
+- Reads all calender files in its own file
+- Manages all calenders under its file
+- Allows seller to create, modify, or delete any calender files managed by it.

 *Store file format: